 RSA (Rivest–Shamir–Adleman)

-One of the earliest and most widely used algorithms, ideal for encryption and digital signatures.
+One of the earliest and most widely used asymmetric encryption algorithms, ideal for secure communication and digital signatures.

 ECC (Elliptic Curve Cryptography)

-A more modern system that achieves the same security with smaller keys, making it faster and more efficient.
+A more modern public key system that achieves the same cryptographic security with smaller keys, making it faster and more efficient.

 Diffie–Hellman